mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Bonus Effect

 This comes up in some situations.
 Bonus effect is just like regular Effect.
 It is the same as having another D6 with the number of Bonus Effect on the dice, it adds to your total **and** to your overall effect.
 Bonus Effect are applied to the Net Effect after it is calculated.
+As a rule no one can get more than two Bonus Effect in a single round unless triggered by a mechanic like spending Edge, or rolling a Nat 18.

 It will always come up in combat as you are looking to see who has the tactical advanatage in the fight, that person will get a Bonus Effect to spend for each tactical advanatage they have.
 For example if your Defense Rating is higher than their Attack Rating.
 Whoever has the advantage will get a Bonus Effect for every 4 points of Advantage they have.